stellarcarbon/sc-website/docs/architecture.md

 We want to develop a simple smart contract that allows the atomic swap of our payment token (CARBON) for our locked retirement token (CarbonSINK) to be done with Soroban.
 The Stellar Asset Contract (SAC) will be used to interact with the existing tokens.
 This will allow further automation through smart contracts, and let integration partners choose between Soroban and a classic Stellar + HTTP API approach, with equivalent functionality.

 To enable payments through Soroban, we aim to use a Soroswap liquidity pool for CARBON/USDC as an alternative for the built in payment functionality of our API.
 It will be of limited size (since all our CARBON is fully backed), and the Stellarcarbon backend will automatically replenish the pool to keep its price in line with our primary sales.
-We'll start with a constant product pool on testnet but we'll migrate to a concentrated liquidity pool as soon as Soroswap launches it.
+We'll start with a constant product pool on testnet but we plan to migrate to a concentrated liquidity pool as soon as Soroswap launches it.

 ### SAC for CARBON